MusaIslamFahad/Global_AI_Travel_Guide/README.md

 # 🌏 AI Travel Guide

-A Python + Tkinter desktop travel guide powered by GPT-4o-mini that explores landmarks, restaurants, and local events for any city worldwide, with an interactive map and auto fetched Wikipedia images.
+**A Python + Tkinter desktop travel guide powered by GPT-4o-mini that explores landmarks, restaurants and local events for any city worldwide, with an interactive map and auto fetched Wikipedia images.**

 <p align="center">